Menger's Theorem for Temporal Paths (Not Walks): Positive Results

+In \autoref{sec:paths_algorithm}, we show how to find 2 \tvertex-disjoint \tpath{s,t}, if they exist.
+However, we first need to find cuts of fixed sizes.
+This is done in the following subsection.

-\section{Parameterized algorithms for cuts}
+\subsection{Parameterized algorithms for cuts}

-In this section, we give an algorithm to decide whether a given set $S$ is a \tvcut{s,t} which runs in $\FPT$ time when parameterized by the size of $S$ (Item~2 of Theorem~\ref{thm:decide_if_cut}).
-As we argue in more details later on, this immediately gives an $\XP$ algorithm for {\htcuts} (Item~2 of Theorem~\ref{thm:cuts}).
+Given a temporal graph ${\cal G} =(G,\lambda)$, non-adjacent vertices $s,t\in V(G)$, and a subset $S\subseteq (V(G)\setminus\{s,t\})\times [\tau]$, consider the problem of deciding whether a given set $S$ is a \tvcut{s,t}.
+By \autoref{thm:decide_if_cut}, we know that such problem is co-$\NP$-complete.
+In this section, we parameterize this problem by the size of $S$ and we give an $\XP$ algorithm to solve it.
+As we argue in more details later on, this immediately gives an $\XP$ algorithm for {\htcuts}.
 The reader should observe that the arguments apply also when ${\cal G}$ is a temporal directed graph.
+Additionally, as this is a positive result, we get that it also applies to the strict context by \autoref{thm:strict_to_nonstrict}.